IoTPlay/docker-iotplay-standards/READ-ansible1.md

 `  shell: creates=/home/pi/data then the command`

 ### e.
 Production Playbooks --------------------------
-Following the instructions to run the playbooks that are working on rhome network.
-Run all these commands from the ansible home directory, `./Documents/Cloud-PERS/iotplay/04_ansible`.
-It uses the hosts file in the 04_ansible directory:
+Following the instructions to run the playbooks that are working on home network.
+Run all these commands from the ansible home directory, `./folder/ansible`.
+It uses the hosts file in the ansible directory:
 - Upgrading debian o/s:

 >`ansible-playbook ./playbooks/debian-upgrade.yml`